 Collaboration with Ori Shifrin Anavi

-Centered around the concept of re-use, Faaza vases gives old bottles and cans a second life and function thus reusing waste.
+Centered around the concept of reuse, Faaza vases give old bottles and cans a second life and function.
 The project is made of simple and accessible materials and can be easily shipped flat and assembled locally.
 The project can also be sent as a file and printed locally by local businesses and individuals, cutting shipping costs all together and minimizing carbon footprint.

-Working with flat material gives us many options for designs which makes it possible to have various materials, patterns, and colors.
 As both of us specialize in ceramic design the project takes several inspirations from that discipline.
 The colors are inspired by delft blue and white colors, terracotta, and white porcelain.
-The paper vases can allow users to create their own unique versions of vases by painting their own patterns and designs.
-The design asks to create a feeling of earthiness, and curvature that you would expect from a ceramic product, but in a light material, creating an element of surprise and playfulness.
-Making design, especially such that incorporates reuse, accessible to everyone and collaborative is something we strongly believe in.
+The design seeks to create a feeling of earthiness, and curvature that you would expect from a ceramic product, but in a light material, creating an element of surprise and playfulness.